Go back to normal view

 Mr Scott retired in 2006 and was succeeded in February 2007 by the Rev. Alison Swindells.
 Alison was our Minister for 10 years, receiving a call to the Parish of Tarves and Barthol Chapel, Aberdeenshire in early 2017.
 She took up her new charge in May 2017.

-The building’s plan is a plain cross, orientated – so as to make the best use of the site – towards the west.
+The building’s plan is a plain cross, orientated towards the west so as to make the best use of the site.
 Among the main features of the church are the stained glass windows, perhaps the finest of which are the three windows by William Wilson: the Parables window, the Nativity window, and the War Memorial window.
 Much more detail about the history of the church, its building, its fittings, and its people can be found in two books by the late Rev Donald Mackay: Guide to the Stained Glass Windows in Greenbank Parish Church, Edinburgh (1988, 2nd edition 2012 [pdf], copies available), and The Story of Greenbank (1990), available from the Church Office.